-UW-CTRI has 3 new studies and 8 other active studies.
-Here is the new study:
+UW-CTRI has 4 new studies and 5 other active studies.
+Here are the new studies:

 2) VA Merit Grant.
 (Status: Set to recruit this fall) The US Department of Veterans Affairs has awarded a new grant to UW-CTRI Researcher Dr. Jessica Cook and the William S. Middleton Memorial Veterans Hospital (VA) in Madison to be the first ever to evaluate a chronic care system designed to help veterans who are both ready and not ready to quit smoking.
 Funded by the VA.
 Dr. Jess Cook, PI.

 3) Options Study.
 (Status: Set to recruit this fall) People in the Madison and Milwaukee areas who want to see what it’s like to temporarily switch from just smoking to alternative products—like Juul e-cigarettes or cigarettes with very low nicotine content—can give it a try in a new research study.
 Funded by NCI and FDA.
 Dr. Megan Piper, PI.